OGC Nice

 Nice was founded under the name Gymnaste Club de Nice and is one of the founding members of the first division of French football.
-The club has won Ligue 1 four times, the Trophee des Champions one time and the Coupe de France three times.
+The club has won Ligue 1 four times, the Trophée des Champions one time and the Coupe de France three times.
 It achieved most of its honours in the 1950s with the club being managed by coaches such as Numa Andoire, Englishman William Berry, and Jean Luciano.
 The club's last honour was winning the Coupe de France in 1997 after defeating Guingamp 4–3 on penalties in the final.
 Nice's colours are red and black.

-During the club's successful run in the 1950s, Nice were among the first French clubs to successfully integrate internationals players into the fold.
-Notable players include Héctor De Bourgoing, Pancho Gonzales, Victor Nurenberg, and Joaquín Valle, the latter being the club's all-time leading goalscorer and arguably greatest player.
+During the club's successful run in the 1950s, Nice was among the first French clubs to successfully integrate international players into the fold.
+Notable players include Héctor de Bourgoing, Pancho Gonzales, Victor Nurenberg, and Joaquín Valle, the latter being the club's all-time leading goalscorer and arguably the greatest player.